frk1/steamhourboostv2/README.md

 pm2 restart all
 ```

-If you have multiple processes running you may want to specificy the id of the process to restart, you can find it using
+If you have multiple processes running you may want to specify the id of the process to restart, you can find it using

 ```bash
 pm2 ls